Why don’t people consider cleaning their insides? We clean the outside don’t we?

 Coming to Christ.

 As a young child once, I held a bible and a particular verse had caught my eye.
 It was from the book of Timothy in the new testament, 1 Timothy 2:5 to be exact.
-It said, “For there is one God and one mediator between God and men, the man Christ Jesus.”
-I was puzzled.
+It said, ‘For there is one God, and one mediator between God and men, the man Christ Jesus.’
 I went to my mother and said, “mom, look at these words!”
-Growing up a Catholic, they were stunning words, but these words that rang true to my heart!
+Growing up a Catholic, they were stunning words, but these words rang true to my heart!
 I said, “This means that I really don’t have to go to the priest to tell him my sins then, right?!”
 My mother read them and didn’t have an answer to them for me.
 I absolutely hated the idea of having to confess my sins to a priest.
 It seemed unnatural.
 It seemed impossible!
 But here were these words that gave me new breathing space.
 Little did I realize that they were then given to me with a purpose in mind for farther down the road.

 Those words stayed with me, sort of, in the back of my mind just nesting there.

-The elderly woman, now named ‘Grandma Mildred’, came over again to babysit one day.
+The elderly woman, now named Grandma Mildred, came over again to babysit one day.
 I was still having this ongoing, unavoidable feeling off and on so I kind of hesitatingly mentioned to her how I’d been feeling.
-She didn’t say much about it but the next time she babysat she brought me a two-paperback book set of the old and new testaments written by Pearl S. Buck.
+She didn’t say much about it but she listened.
+The next time she babysat she brought me a two-paperback book set of the old and new testaments written by Pearl S. Buck.
 She said, “Here, I brought you something I want you to have.”
-One evening alone in bed I started to read them.
+I gratefully accepted them.
+One evening alone in bed, I started to read them.
+I was excited.
 What a beautiful rendering of the story of creation and the world that God had made us!
 I read the many historical stories.
 Then I came upon the story of Nicodemus that is from the new testament in John chapter 3.
 Nicodemus visits Jesus at night.
 He is a member of the opposition, a Pharisee and member of the Jewish ruling council.
 But he desires to go and speak to Jesus alone because he has some important questions he has been wondering about.
 He wants to see what Jesus would say to him.
-Starting in verse 2 and going through verse 8, “He came to Jesus at night and said, “Rabbi, we know you are a teacher who has come from God.
-For no one could perform the miraculous signs you are doing if God were not with him.”
-In reply Jesus declared, “I tell you the truth, no one can see the kingdom of God unless he is born again.”
-“How can a man be born when he is old?”
-Nicodemus asked.
-“Surely he cannot enter a second time into his mother’s womb to be born!”
-Jesus answered, “I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
-Flesh gives birth to flesh, but the Spirit gives birth to spirit.
-You should not be surprised at my saying, ‘You must be born again.’
-The wind blows wherever it pleases.
-You hear its sound, but you cannot tell where it comes from or where it is going.
-So it is with everyone born of the Spirit.”
+Starting in verse 2 and going through verse 8, ‘The same came to Jesus by night, and said to him, Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.
+Jesus answered and said unto him,’ “Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.”
+‘Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother’s womb, and be born?
+Jesus answered,’ “Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
+That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
+Marvel not that I said unto thee, Ye must be born again.
+The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit.”
 I sat and thought.
 I was stunned.
-And then I knew what I had been missing… I had been searching… wondering… and looking.
-It was Jesus that I had missed!
-All of a sudden all the connections were there.
-Jesus ‘helped me to see’ it was him whom I was truly missing.
-Now I am born again!
-Additionally, the holy spirit indwells those who are born again to help them in their lives.
+And then I knew what I had been missing… I had been searching for… wondering on… and looking for.
+It was Jesus that I had been missing and needed in my life and I knew it!
+All of a sudden I understood.
+Jesus helped me to see it was him whom I was truly missing.
+I realized what Jesus had done for me and I came to him trusting and believing in him and repented of all my sins gladly.
+Now I am born again too and have been many decades.

 Whether you are a Jew or a Gentile, Jesus is coming back one day!